sisaman/NPGLM/README.md

 # Continuous-Time Relationship Prediction in Dynamic Heterogeneous Information Networks

-This repository is the official implementation of the paper [Continuous-Time Relationship Prediction in Dynamic Heterogeneous Information Networks](https://dl.acm.org/doi/10.1145/3333028).
+This repository is the official implementation of the paper [Continuous-Time Relationship Prediction in Dynamic Heterogeneous Information Networks](https://dl.acm.org/doi/10.1145/3333028), published in ACM Transactions on Knowledge Discovery from Data (TKDD), Auguest, 2019.

 ## Datasets: